ash-project/ash/README.md

 - lift `or` filters over the same field equaling a value into a single `in` filter, for performance (potentially)
 - just had a cool thought: we can actually run the satsolver _before_ fetching the user.
 The satsolver could warn us early that _no user_ could make the request in question!
 - implement transactions in the engine.
 Perhaps by assigning requests transaction ids or something along those lines.
+- support accepting a _resource and a filter_ in `api.update` and `api.destroy`, and doing those as bulk actions